 In 2022, locals were horrified as over 15,000 fish and rays washed up on the shores of Lake Macquarie.

-Now, the NSW Environment Protection Authority (EPA) is prosecuting Delta Electricity, the owner of Vales Point power station, for its role in this mass fish kill.
+The NSW Environment Protection Authority (EPA) prosecuted Delta Electricity, the owner of Vales Point power station, for its suspected role in this mass fish kill.

-The two-week trial is the first EPA prosecution against an NSW coal-fired power station in more than a decade.
+The two-week trial in December 2024 was the first EPA prosecution against an NSW coal-fired power station in more than a decade, and comes after sustained community campaigning against pollution impacts from Vales Point.

 Delta prosecuted over fish kill

-When rotting fish and rays lined the shores of Lake Macquarie, residents were suspicious that Delta Electricity’s nearby coal fired power station, Vales Point, was to blame.
+When rotting fish and rays lined the shores of Lake Macquarie, residents were horrified and concerned that Delta Electricity’s nearby coal fired power station, Vales Point, was to blame.

-The EPA is prosecuting Delta for its alleged failure to maintain its chlorine dosing plant in a proper and efficient condition, resulting in a faulty valve that caused a discharge of concentrated sodium hypochlorite into waters leading to Wyee Bay, at Lake Macquarie.
+The EPA prosecuted Delta for its alleged failure to maintain its chlorine dosing plant in a proper and efficient condition, resulting in a faulty valve that caused a discharge of concentrated sodium hypochlorite into waters leading to Wyee Bay, at Lake Macquarie.

 As a result, thousands of fish and whitespotted eagle rays were killed.
-The prosecution comes after sustained community campaigning against numerous pollution issues from Delta’s Vales Point – including its impact on community health from toxic air pollution, contamination of groundwater from its coal ash dump and its non-compliance with NSW air pollution laws.
+The prosecution followed a sustained community campaign spotlighting pollution issues from Delta’s Vales Point – including its impact on community health from toxic air pollution, contamination of groundwater from its coal ash dump and its non-compliance with NSW air pollution laws.

 The only other EPA prosecution against an NSW coal-fired power station was against Delta Electricity in 2009 for its operations at Wallerawang power station, which has since closed.